Conditions for use of the service

 In the following you will find guidelines for using the service api.met.no.
 The service has good capacity and can handle relatively large volumes of requests, but the capacity is not unlimited.
 We encourage all users to respect the guidelines so that the service will be stable.

-UpdatesDo not ask too often.
+Check response headers and limit traffic immediately if you receive 429 status codes from the API.
 Avoid continuous updating of mobile devices.
-Applications on mobile devices shall not retrieve new data as long as the application is not in use.
+Applications on mobile devices must not retrieve new data as long as the application is not in use.

 On products marked with "lts" (longtime support, currently on locationforecastlts) we guarantee a phase-out period of three months.